programmerraja/MyBlog/content/misc/Finance  & stock.md

 Question to selvam
 - does profit from stock market comes under income slab
 -  Ask him to explain https://www.screener.in/company/NMDC/consolidated/ what each thing
-- If we want to buy stock we some one need to sell etc total how many stock are avalible how the price increase for a stock